Aditya-Baranwal/food-stalls/readme.md

-An application, to fetch near by food stalls.
+An application, to manage food shops.

 Creating table to store details of food stalls